-Having made his first-team debut in 2012, ex-England under 19s middle order batsman Jack Leaning is heading in the right direction in his bid to make his mark as a county cricketer in the years to come.
+Having made his first-team debut in 2012, ex-England under 19s batsman Jack Leaning is heading in the right direction in his bid to make his mark as a county cricketer in the years to come.
+After all, he is already a county champion!

 The son of former York City goalkeeper and Leeds United goalkeeping coach Andy, Jack was on the books at Sheffield United before concentrating on cricket.